Nurse Practitioner and Physician Assistant SIG

 The BMT Tandem Meeting (combined annual meetings of ASBMT and the Center for International Blood and Marrow Transplant Research) took place Feb.
 22-26, 2017, in Orlando, Florida.

-The Annual Regional Conference for NPs, PAs and fellows will take place in the fall of 2017 in Seattle.
+The Annual Regional Conference for NPs, PAs and fellows will take place in the fall of 2018 in Nashville.